• Skip to primary navigation

 What is the difference between Kosha Mangsho and Bengali style Mangsher Jhol?

 Both these recipes have a lot of things in common.
-Both are rich and dark brown Bengali mutton curries that use potatoes as well.
-Yet, they are quite different from each other.
+Both are rich and dark brown Bengali mutton curries that also use potatoes.
+Yet, they are pretty different from each other.

-In Kosha Mangsho, yogurt is used in the marination, whereas in Bengali style Mangsher Jhol, vinegar is used to marinate the mutton, and yogurt is added later while making the curry.
+In Kosha Mangsho, yogurt is used in marination.
+In contrast, in Bengali style Mangsher Jhol, vinegar is used to marinate the mutton, and yogurt is added later while making the curry.
 Also, Kosha Mangsho uses whole spices, whereas Bengali Style Mangsher Jhol does not.

 Can I marinate the mutton overnight to make Kosha Mangsho?

 I prefer to marinate it for 3 to 4 hours, but you can go ahead and marinate it for as long as 8 hours or overnight.
-If you are marinating it for a shorter time, add in some grated raw papaya which will tenderize the meat faster.
+If you are marinating it for a shorter time, add some grated raw papaya to tenderize the meat faster.

 Serving Suggestions

-This classic Bengali dish is traditionally not garnished with cilantro (fresh coriander leaves) but you can garnish it with some chopped cilantro if you wish.
+This classic Bengali dish is traditionally not garnished with cilantro (fresh coriander leaves), but you can garnish it with some chopped cilantro.

-You can also serve this spicy goat meat curry with any Indian bread like parotta, tawa paratha, or rice dishes like jeera rice or Bengali basanti pulao.
+You can also serve this spicy goat meat curry with Indian bread like parotta, Plain tawa paratha, or rice dishes like jeera rice or Bengali basanti pulao.

 Storage Suggestions

-When ready to serve, thaw it for a few hours over the counter.
-Then reheat in a pan or in the microwave.
-Add little water if the gravy is too thick.
+Thaw it for a few hours over the counter when ready to serve.
+Then reheat in a pan or microwave.
+Add a little water if the gravy is too thick.

 You Might Also Like